Radio star Casey Kasem's remains moved from funeral home against children's wishes

-LOS ANGELES The remains of radio personality Casey Kasem have been moved from a Washington state funeral home, against the wishes of three of his adult children, a spokesman for the siblings said on Friday.
+LOS ANGELES, July 18 The remains of radio personality Casey Kasem have been moved from a Washington state funeral home, against the wishes of three of his adult children, a spokesman for the siblings said on Friday.

 Kasem, the former host of the syndicated program "American Top 40" who died on June 15 at age 82, had been the focus of a dispute between his three children from his first marriage and his second wife, Jean Kasem.